Snow Falls (film)

-Snow Falls is a 2023 American horror film directed by Colton Tran and starring Victoria Moroles, Anne Grace Barlow, and John Berchtold.
+Snow Falls is a 2023 American horror film directed by Colton Tran and starring Victoria Moroles, Anna Grace Barlow, and Johnny Berchtold.
 The film's plot follows a group of friends who, while spending New Year's Eve at a remote cabin, struggle to stay sane when they become stranded by a snowstorm.

 Snow Falls was released on video-on-demand (VOD) and digital platforms on January 17, 2023.